Ishasahu12/Ishasahu12/README.md

 - Hello!
 My name is Isha
-- 👀 Living a passionate mind with a lot of creativity.
+- 👀 Living with a passionate mind with a lot of creativity.
 - 🌱 I’m currently learning web development and playing guitar.
 - 💞️ I'm looking to connect with visionary people to grow in work life.
 - 📫 How to reach me ishauptodesign@gmail.com